INTERNATIONAL SOCIETY OF AIR SAFETY INVESTIGATORS (ISASI) |

 In addition, the following are offered to the winner(s) of the scholarship.

-Application Process:
+Application requirements:

 The papers will be judged on their content, original thinking, logic and clarity of expression.
 The Judges decision will be final.